16 June, 2014 |0 Comments

-Now the water in our commercials has properly warmed up there’s no more enjoyable method than the pellet waggler for putting a net full of carp together.
-With this in mind I thought it be a good idea to share some of my top tips on how I find it best to get the most from this tactic.
+With the water in commercials warmed up there’s no more enjoyable method than the pellet waggler for putting a net full of carp together.
+With this in mind I thought it be a good idea to share some of my top tips on how I find it best to get the most from this tactic…

 Cast regularly – Working hard when fishing a pellet waggler is a must.
 Quite often the fish will home in on the splash of the float and the bites could happen as soon as the float lands therefore it makes sense to make more casts.
 Constant casting also ensures that the pellet hook bait is always falling through the water column naturally, like the free offering being fed.